Trademark Application in Turkey

 Timeline: Approximately 1–3 months

-TÜRKPATENT examines the application for compliance with formal requirements and absolute grounds for refusal under Article 5 of IP Law No. 6769 (e.g., descriptiveness, lack of distinctiveness, deceptiveness, prior identical marks for identical goods).
+TÜRKPATENT reviews the application for compliance with formal requirements and for absolute grounds for refusal under Article 5 of IP Law No. 6769.
+Typical issues here are descriptiveness, lack of distinctiveness, deceptiveness, or prior identical marks for identical goods.

 Timeline: After formal acceptance